mokcj0825/docker-study/backend/no-docker.md

-# No-Docker Development Guide
+# No-Docker-compose Development Guide

 ## 🚀 Local Development Setup (No Docker)

-If you prefer to run everything locally without Docker, here's how to set it up:
+If you prefer to run everything locally without `docker-compose`, here's how to set it up:

 ## Prerequisites